Orphraie/AdsHunter/README.md

-# AdsHunter
-AdsHunter est une application .NET agissant comme un proxy MITM pour intercepter et bloquer les publicités en ligne.
+AdsHunter is a .NET application that acts as a MITM proxy to intercept and block online advertisements.